-Wednesday, May 10, 9:30 AM Fordham University Leon Lowenstein CenterNew York, NY 10023You'll be able to see the exact address and contact the event host after you RSVP.
+Wednesday, May 10, 9:30 AM Fordham University Leon Lowenstein CenterNew York, NY 10023You'll be able to see the meeting link and contact the event host after you RSVP.

 What started as a moral campaign on a handful of college campuses, fossil fuel divestment is now a mainstream financial movement with divestment commitments from over 700 institutions representing more than $5.4 trillion in assets.
 As major oil companies are hardly breaking even, financial institutions and businesses will play a key role in a responsible transition away from fossil fuels to a new sustainable economy built for all.
 New York is a global leader on confronting climate change, but divestment of the $350 billion NY state and city pension funds is still urgently needed to send ripples around the world.
 The time is now to make the vision of a fossil free New York a vision of prosperity and hope that includes reinvestment in communities as well as alternative energy.